HMacN/CSCU9T4-F_XMLpractical1/out/production/CSCU9T4-F_XMLpractical1/README.md

 Part 3B:  Using DOM, the error message in validateDocument was altered to read "Could not load schema or validate, due to the following exception:".
 The exception is then printed.

-Part 3C:  Using DOM, the printNodes method was modified to generate lists of the element data in the XML document, and then to print it in an easy to read format.